google/starthinker/tutorials/running.md

 # Running A Recipe

-The command line version of StarThinker is runs directly on Python, other than some python libraries, no intermediate frameworks are necessary.
+The command line version of StarThinker runs directly on Python, other than some python libraries, no intermediate frameworks are necessary.
 The goal is rapid development and iteration.

+The most common parameters for helpers are:

+- -u $STARTHINKER_USER - user credentials for accessing API endpoints.
+- -c $STARTHINKER_CLIENT - client creddentials for authenticating, not needed if user credentials already exist.
+- -s $STARTHINKER_SERVICE - service credentials for writing data.
+- -p $STARTHINKER_PROJECT - cloud project to bill the data transfer to.
+- --verbose - print all debug output to STDOUT.
+- --force - if recipe has a schedule, ignore it and run all the tasks.

-Before running any recipes make sure to load the python virtual environment:
+Before running any recipes make sure to [install](deploy_developer.md) and load the python virtual environment:

 ```
 source starthinker_assets/development.sh